networknext/next/docs/bigquery_table_schemas.md

 # Bigquery table schemas

-Network Next writes data to bigquery by default so you can run data science and analytics queries.
+Network Next writes data to bigquery so you can run data science and analytics queries.

 For example, once every 10 seconds network performance data such as accelerated and non-accelerated latency (RTT), jitter, packet loss, bandwidth usage and out order packets for sessions are written to bigquery.